-Your doctor and VISX, Incorporated provide the information in this booklet to help you decide whether to have a CustomVueTM LASIK treatment.
-CustomVue LASIK (laser assisted in situ keratomileusis) may be used to correct, or partly correct, nearsightedness (myopia) with or without astigmatism.
+Your doctor and Abbott Medical Optics Inc. (AMO) provide the information in this booklet to help you decide whether to have a CustomVue LASIK treatment.
+CustomVue LASIK (laser assisted in situ keratomileusis) may be used to correct, or partly correct, naturally occurring mixed astigmatism.
+Mixed astigmatism means you have two kinds of astigmatism, myopic (nearsighted) and hyperopic (farsighted) in the same eye.

 Some other ways to correct your vision are by wearing glasses or contact lenses, or by undergoing other kinds of laser refractive surgery such as non-custom LASIK or PRK (photorefractive keratectomy).
-You may also choose non-laser surgical procedures such as clear lens extraction and intraocular lens (IOL) implantation, or intracorneal ring segment implantation.
 Other surgical procedures that do not use a laser such as RK (radial keratotomy) and ALK (automated lamellar keratectomy) may also be an option.